mendix/docs/content/ats/howtos/ht-version-2/setup-local-selenium-hub-2.md

 ## 2 Prerequisites

 The following components are needed:
-- Install Java on your machine [https://java.com](https://java.com)
+* Install Java on your machine [https://java.com](https://java.com)
-- Install Chrome and Firefox on your machine
+* Install Chrome and Firefox on your machine
-- Your machine should allow connections from ATS on port 4444
+* Your machine should allow connections from ATS on port 4444
-- Since version 2.6, ATS uses the Selenium 3.8.1 API.
-Therefore, we recommend using this version of Selenium as well.
+* From version 2.6, ATS uses the Selenium 3.8.1 API; therefore, we recommend using this version of Selenium as well

 ## 3 Downloading Selenium Server

  The following steps describe how to download the Selenium server:

-1. Create a folder on your disk, for example, C:\Selenium
+1. Create a folder on your disk (for example, *C:\Selenium*).
 2. Download [Selenium Server stand-alone version 3.8.1](http://selenium-release.storage.googleapis.com/3.8/selenium-server-standalone-3.8.1.jar) and place it in the folder

 ## 4 Downloading the Latest Chrome and Gecko (Firefox) Drivers